 7.18% (Mar.
 2010)

-Looking at individual industries during the December 2013 reporting period, free cash margin was stable in
+Looking at individual industries, during the March 2014 reporting period, free cash margin was stable in sixteen

-nineteen industries, increased in eleven and declined in fourteen.
-Compared to Q3 2013, we are seeing more
+industries, increased in ten and declined in eighteen.
+Compared to Q4 2013, we are seeing more individual

-individual industries with stable free cash margin.
-Included in this report is a closer look at two separate
+industries with deteriorating free cash margin.
+Included in this report is a closer look at two separate industries: